Andreas Umland

-He was a NATO Fellow at Stanford's Hoover Institution on War, Revolution and Peace in 1997–1999, and Thyssen Fellow at Harvard's Weatherhead Center for International Affairs and Davis Center for Russian Studies, in 2001–2002.
-He taught, as a Civic Education Project and Bosch Foundation Visiting Lecturer, at the Faculty of International Relations of the Ural State University of Yekaterinburg, in 1999–2001, and Department of Political Science of the National University of Kyiv-Mohyla Academy, in 2002–2003.
+Career

 In January–December 2004, he was a Temporary Lecturer in Russian and East European Studies, at the University of Oxford, and a Fellow of St.Antony's College Oxford.

-Umland was a German Academic Exchange Service (DAAD) Lecturer at the Institute of International Relations of Kyiv Shevchenko University, in 2005–2008, as well as Department of Political Science of the Kyiv-Mohyla Academy, in 2010–2014.
-In 2008–2010, Umland was a Senior Lecturer (Akademischer Rat) in Contemporary East European History at the Faculty of Historical and Social Studies at Catholic University of Eichstätt-Ingolstadt in Bavaria, and, in 2019–2021, an Adjunct Professor (Lehrbeauftragter) of Post-Soviet Affairs at the Institute of Political Science at the Friedrich Schiller University of Jena.
+Umland was a German Academic Exchange Service Lecturer at the Institute of International Relations of Kyiv Shevchenko University, in 2005–2008, as well as department of political science of the Kyiv-Mohyla Academy, in 2010–2014.
+In 2008–2010, Umland was a senior lecturer (Akademischer Rat) in Contemporary East European History at the Faculty of Historical and Social Studies at Catholic University of Eichstätt-Ingolstadt in Bavaria, and, in 2019–2021, an adjunct professor (Lehrbeauftragter) of Post-Soviet Affairs at the Institute of Political Science at the Friedrich Schiller University of Jena.

-In 2014, he became a Senior Fellow at the Institute for Euro-Atlantic Cooperation (Ukr.: IEAS) in Kyiv, in 2019, a Nonresident Fellow at the Center for European Politics of the Institute of International Relations (Czech: UMV) in Prague, and, in 2020, a Senior Expert at the Program for European, Regional and Russian Studies of the Ukrainian Institute for the Future (Ukr.: UIM) in Kyiv as well as a Research Fellow at the Russia and Eurasia Program of the Swedish Institute of International Affairs (Swed.: UI) in Stockholm.
+In 2014, he became a senior fellow at the Institute for Euro-Atlantic Cooperation in Kyiv, in 2019, a Nonresident Fellow at the Center for European Politics of the Institute of International Relations in Prague, and, in 2020, a Senior Expert at the Program for European, Regional and Russian Studies of the Ukrainian Institute for the Future in Kyiv as well as a Research Fellow at the Russia and Eurasia Program of the Swedish Institute of International Affairs in Stockholm.

+As of January 2024 Umland is an analyst at the Stockholm Centre for Eastern European Studies, part of the Swedish Institute of International Affairs.